Connecting theory with practice

 Prospective students are savvier when evaluating their educational choices.
 Of course, they want to get a quality education, but they also want to know whether attending a specific university will make it easier for them to obtain employment after graduating.

 Practice Ready is designed to supplement, not replace, traditional academic settings.
-By implementing Practice Ready, accounting schools — like the University of Texas-Dallas — set themselves apart from other universities.
+By implementing Practice Ready, accounting schools set themselves apart from other universities.
 Providing students with access to real-world training ensures their graduates have a leg-up when competing for future jobs, which, in turn, makes schools more attractive to prospective accounting students.

 One big complaint from employers is the amount of time they spend training new accountants.
 And time is money.
 The faster a new accountant gets up to speed, the faster they add value to a firm.